localstack/docs/content/en/user-guide/integrations/kubernetes/index.md

 [Kubernetes](https://kubernetes.io) is an open-source container orchestration platform that simplifies the deployment, scaling, and management of containerized applications.
 LocalStack can be deployed on Kubernetes using the [LocalStack Helm chart](http://helm.localstack.cloud).

+{{< alert title="Warning" color="warning" >}}
+Creating shared/hosted LocalStack instances may have some licensing implications.
+For example, a valid license might be necessary for each user who interacts with the instance.
+If you have any questions or uncertainties regarding the licensing implications, we encourage you to [contact us](https://localstack.cloud/contact) for further details.
+{{< /alert >}}

+{{< alert title="Note" >}}
+LocalStack on Kubernetes can be used in conjunction with the [LocalStack Community image](https://hub.docker.com/r/localstack/localstack).
+However, specific features such as execution of Lambda functions as Kubernetes pods is only available in the [LocalStack Pro image](https://hub.docker.com/r/localstack/localstack-pro).
+{{< /alert >}}

 ## Getting started

 To deploy LocalStack in your [Kubernetes](https://kubernetes.io/) cluster, you can use [Helm](https://helm.sh/).